 Select a tract, month, or collection:

-“[The righteous man’s] horn shall be exalted with honor.
+“[The righteous man’s] horn will be exalted with honor.

-The wicked shall see it and be grieved.”
+The wicked will see it and be grieved.”

 But he did not accept Cain and his gift.